 Appointments should be made in-between our hours.
 You must list two possible dates/times for appointments.
 We will try to schedule the first choice.
 You will be notified of your confirmed appointment.

 Monday | 7:30 a.m. - 7:00 p.m.

 Saturday | 10:00 a.m. - 2:00 p.m.

-Any requested appointments made outside of the Hours of Operation will be reviewed on the following business day.
-Appointments can be made through the following methods:
+Any requested appointments made outside these hours will be reviewed on the following business day.

-Patrons are advised that the disclosure of certain information pertaining to living individuals may have legal implications.
-Patrons who find sensitive or confidential information in any collection agree to immediately notify a Special Collections staff member.
-Patrons also agree to make no notes or other record of privacy protected information if found within the collections and further agrees not to publish, publicize, or disclose such information to any other party.
-Patrons assume all responsibility for infringement of right to privacy in use of these materials, and agree to indemnify and hold harmless Special Collections, the University of Louisiana at Lafayette, its employees, and agents against all claims, demands, costs, and expenses arising from the use of Special Collections materials.
+- Users are advised that the disclosure of certain information pertaining to living individuals may have legal implications.
+Users who find sensitive or confidential information in any collection agree to immediately notify a Special Collections staff member.
+Users also agree to make no notes or other record of privacy protected information if found within the collections and further agrees not to publish, publicize, or disclose such information to any other party.
+Users assume all responsibility for infringement of right to privacy in use of these materials, and agree to indemnify and hold harmless Special Collections, the University of Louisiana at Lafayette, its employees, and agents against all claims, demands, costs, and expenses arising from the use of Special Collections materials.